tqhuy2018/Casper-Kotlin-sdk/README.md

 SDK  to streamline the 3rd party Kotlin client integration processes.
 Such 3rd parties include exchanges & app developers.

 ## System requirement

-The SDK is built with Kotlin version 1.5
+- The SDK is built with Kotlin version 1.5

-JVM version 1.8
+- Java JDK version 11 or above, Java JDK 18 is suggested

+- Maven latest version.

 ## Build and test

 The package can be built and tested from IntelliJ IDEA and from command line